Quito Process

-The Quito Process is the definition given to a group of Latin American countries to respond to the Venezuelan migration crisis, this multilateral instance was established after the so-called Quito Declaration, officially called Declaration of Quito on human mobility of Venezuelan citizens in the region, on September 4, 2018 in the homonymous capital, where representatives of 13 countries met with the aim of exchanging information and articulate regional coordination to the Venezuelan refugee crisis.
-On 23 November 2018, the Quito Plan was signed, which includes deepening the mechanisms of Venezuelan migration, international financial cooperation and the articulation with international agencies.
-A third meeting was held on April 8 and 9, 2019.
+The Quito Process refers to the collective response of a group of Latin American countries to the Venezuelan migration crisis.
+This multilateral group was established after the proclamation of the Quito Declaration (officially the Declaration of Quito on human mobility of Venezuelan citizens in the region) on 4 September 2018 in the city of Quito, Ecuador.
+At Quito, representatives of 13 countries met with the aim of exchanging information and regional coordination of the Venezuelan refugee crisis response.
+On 23 November 2018, the Quito Plan was signed, which included deepening the mechanisms of Venezuelan migration, international financial cooperation, and coordination with international agencies.
+A third meeting was held on 8 and 9 April 2019.

 Eleven American countries signed the Quito Declaration: Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Paraguay, Peru and Uruguay.
 Bolivia and the Dominican Republic did not sign the document.

 Quito Declaration

-At that meeting, the group signed a document containing 18 points called "Declaration of Quito on human mobility of Venezuelan citizens in the region", which is not binding for the nations, but is a commitment and support for Venezuelan citizens, in which they declare:
+At that meeting, the group signed a document containing 18 points called "Declaration of Quito on human mobility of Venezuelan citizens in the region", which although not binding for the signatories it is a commitment and support for Venezuelan citizens, in which they declare: